ian-fisher-developer/javascript/README.md

 1. Hello World

-   The typical starter application, useful for discovering configuration details.
+   The typical first exercise, deliberately over-engineered to include a unit test of a class in a module -- useful for discovering configuration details.

 ## Configuration